benjamin-ackerman/R_products_tutorial/README.md

 #### Shiny Apps:
 - [This video tutorial](https://shiny.rstudio.com/tutorial/) on RStudio's Shiny website (with *tons* of links to other helpful resources)
 - [The Shiny app gallery](https://shiny.rstudio.com/gallery/) filled with code and examples

+#### Blogdown Websites:
+- [This tutorial](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/) by [Alison Hill](https://alison.rbind.io/) is fantastic, and will have you up and running with a deployed website in an hour or less!